 Why We Bury Drip Tape in the Garden

 There are several techniques when it comes to burying drip tape in the garden.
 The easiest way to maximize garden production with effective irrigation and steady water-soluble fertilizers is through the use of drip tape.
 Most people believe that drip tape can be used either on top or buried in the soil.
 However, drip tape was really made to go underneath the soil in the garden.
 This allows the tape to stay in place, decrease disease pressure and damage by natural causes, and provides accurate nutrients for plant growth.
 Not only does it apply equal amounts of irrigation to the plant, but it conserves water by going directly to the plant roots in the vegetable garden, unlike overhead irrigation systems.
-The easiest way to bury drip tape is by using a couple of techniques or tools.

 The Easiest Way to Bury Drip Tape